vivihuynh/Bike-sharing-R/Data_cleaning.md

 ---
 ## Summary of data
-Let's take a look at the data and what information it gives us... talk more about summary data
+Let's take a look at the data and what information it gives us.
 ``` r
 #Inspect newly combined data frame
 colnames(total_trips)